SigurdCole/ex3crft/README.md

     - haven't done analysis yet to see if there are any specific cost/benefits that disagree

 Current steps
+  - add a "legendary" key to the hash, adjust Charm costs accordingly based on true/false
   - add max_excellency, max_mem and max_uif variables so that DicePool can receive a maximum value for variable-cost Charms
   - work on Project class (compares roll results to target total successes in a given project)
   - refine outcome returns (grouping)